bob1de/hass-apps/docs/apps/schedy/expressions.rst

 to mark the result ``21`` with the ``OVERLAY`` marker.

+The actual syntax is ``Mark(result, marker1, ..., markerN)``, so you can add multiple markers ad once.
+Markers can be applied to preliminary results as well, but they will be used for the final result.

 The following markers are available:

 * ``OVERLAY``: Overwrite manual value adjustments even when a configured